Atvar2/plotHicGenome/README.md

-# plotHicGenome
+ Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-The tools are used for displaying hic signal of genome
+plotHicGenome: The tools are used for displaying hic signal of whole genome